Hydroinformatics/riverscapes-tools-fork/README.md

 (Future TODO: I may move this documentation locally onto the repo)

 ## Overview of Changes (last updated: 2025-07-10)
-*See committ history for proper log of changes*
+*See commit history for proper log of changes*

 ### Tweaks to fix bugs when running locally: